onap/archived-optf-has/docs/sections/installation.rst

 .. code:: bash

-    $ pip install of-has
+    $ pip install --no-cache-dir of-has

-To upgrade or downgrade, simply re-run ``pip install`` using the appropriate ``pip`` command line options.
+To upgrade or downgrade, simply re-run ``pip install --no-cache-dir`` using the appropriate ``pip`` command line options.

 **NOTE**: Be sure proxy settings are in place if they're required to